brylie/principled-architecture/principles.md

 ## Consistency

 Consistency helps us find familiarity in a changing environment.
 We learn patterns of action and design, and can recognize or reproduce those patterns with increasing ease.
+We should also be aware of the limits of consistency, to allow ourselves to adapt to new situations or challenges.

 ## Community